WAT THA JIN

-in the eastern area of Ayutthaya at present Pratu Chai sub-district.
+Historical Park in the eastern part of Ayutthaya in present Pratu Chai

 The monastery stood on the east bank of

-Khlong Pratu Jin, a canal also called Khlong
+Khlong Pratu Jin, a canal called Khlong Pratu

-Pratu Khao Pluak in its northern stretch, connecting the old Lopburi River (present
+Khao Pluak in its northern stretch, connecting the old Lopburi River (present Khlong

-Khlong Mueang or City Canal) in the north with the Chao Phraya River in the south.
-The
+Mueang or City Canal) in the north with the Chao Phraya River in the south.
+The canal

-canal had its northern mouth at Pratu Khao Pluak or the "Gate of the Unhusked Rice", a
+had its northern mouth at Pratu Khao Pluak or the

-north-south canal was filled in last century and at present inexistent, with the exception of
+canal was filled in last century and at present inexistent, with the exception of a small

 Wat Khun Muang Jai, a large temple site, stood on its east side, while Wat Mae Nang